Typhoon Ruby (1988): Philippines

-In a separate incident, the vessel Zenaida, with 20 people aboard was reportedly rendered missing off the Quezon province east of Manila.
-The USS Blue Ridge found four crewmen of the 90 m Philippine freighter Jet Nann Five, which sank to the south of where the Doña Marilyn sunk about 12 hours after the former left Cebu City to Mindanao.
+In a separate incident, the vessel Zenaida, with 20 people aboard was reported missing off Quezon province east of Manila.
+The USS Blue Ridge found four crewmen of the 90 m Philippine freighter Jet Nann Five, which sank to the south of where the Doña Marilyn sunk about 12 hours after the former left Cebu City for Mindanao.
 Fifteen of the 19 crewmen were reported as missing, and the four survivors were treated for second-degree sunburn, dehydration, and mild hypothermia.
-A Philippine navy landing ship and a hospital vessel both capsized in heavy waves offshore Zamboanga City, but no casualties were reported.
-A tugboat owned by the state-run Philippine National Oil Company sank off the Bataan Peninsula, but no casualties occurred.
+A Philippine navy landing ship and a hospital vessel both capsized in heavy waves off Zamboanga City, but no casualties were reported.
+A tugboat owned by the Philippine National Oil Company sank off the Bataan Peninsula, but no casualties occurred.
 A freighter, the Queen Raquel, broke loose in the storm and smashed into a seawall, which resulted in two security guards being rescued by firemen.